BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Sting** `ACTIVE`

-Elven [hand weapon][Hand Weapon].
-Bilbo gains a bonus of +1 to his Strength when making Strikes with Sting.
+This is a Unique Elven [hand weapon][Hand Weapon].
+A model gains a bonus of +1 to their Strength when making Strikes with Sting.

 - **It has not yet Awoken** `PASSIVE`

-Bilbo ignores Sauron's Will section of [the One Ring][The One Ring] rules.
-If Bilbo if the only model left on his side, he is not removed as a casualty if he is wearing the Ring.
+Bilbo ignores the Sauron's Will section of the rules for [the One Ring][The One Ring].
+Furthermore, if Bilbo is the only model left on his controlling player's side, and is wearing [the One Ring][The One Ring], he is not removed as a casualty as would usually be the case.

 </div>